onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 9ef42401837d3f098827eec0fe6bd3c05e6dac025372fcbb3c0fcbb3ffb65b0c
 ```

-Notice the `11111` at the end, that is there to override the maxfee settings of our Bitcoin node: https://chainquery.com/bitcoin-cli/sendrawtransaction
+Notice the `11111` at the end, which is there to override the maxfee settings of our Bitcoin node: https://chainquery.com/bitcoin-cli/sendrawtransaction

 EOF